 So, How Should You Do it?

-Firstly, it’s worth mentioning that you really should focus on your general nutrition before looking into more advanced techniques like carb-loading.
-Not because it’s a nice thing to say, but because you will gain more benefits from it in terms of performance, health, body composition, recovery etc.
+Firstly, it’s worth mentioning that you really should focus on your general nutrition before looking into more advanced techniques like carb-loading, because you will likely gain more benefits from doing so, in terms of performance, health, body composition, recovery etc.

 Also, this isn’t something that you should implement leading up to an important event, without having previously practiced it, since there can be unforeseen negative effects, such as the digestive problems mentioned earlier.
 It’s also worth practicing so that you are able to plan your routine and eating plan leading up to the event.